Elspeth Barker

-Elspeth Barker (16 November 1940 – 21 April 2022) was a Scottish novelist and journalist whose gothic novel O Caledonia became a cult classic, known for its combination of detailed imagery of Scotland and its ironic dark humour.
+Elspeth Barker (born Elizabeth Roberta Cameron Langlands; 16 November 1940 – 21 April 2022) was a Scottish novelist and journalist whose gothic novel O Caledonia became a cult classic, known for its combination of detailed imagery of Scotland and its ironic dark humour.

 Early life and education

-Elspeth Langlands was born in Edinburgh and raised in Drumtochty Castle, Aberdeenshire, Scotland, where her parents ran a prep school for boys.
+Elizabeth Roberta Cameron Langlands was born in Edinburgh on 16 November 1940.
+She was raised in Drumtochty Castle, Aberdeenshire, Scotland, where her parents ran a prep school for boys.
 From 1958, she read Literae Humaniores (Classics) at Somerville College, Oxford.

 Career

 As a journalist, Barker wrote features and reviews for The Independent, The Observer, The Sunday Times, the London Review of Books, the Times Literary Supplement and The Guardian.
 She taught creative writing at universities in the UK, Europe and the US, also holding a position as a Visiting Professor of Fiction at Kansas University.
 Barker served as a judge for the McKitterick and Sagittarius literary prizes.

 Barker's only novel, O Caledonia, was published in 1991.
 It won four awards, including the Winifred Holtby Memorial Prize, given by the Royal Society of Literature to the best regional novel published by an author from the United Kingdom.
 It was shortlisted for the Whitbread Prize.
 Set in the 1950s, the novel traces the coming of age of a misfit teen, starting with her murder, and then tracing her life up to that point.
 Early coverage in the London Review of Books noted that the "enjoyable squib of a novel gives us Janet's voice, sharp and satirical as the Aberdeenshire winds, making its own weird and discomforting contribution to the portrayal of modern Scotland".
 Kirkus Reviews commented on its “Brontëan intensity and Gothic nastiness” and “beautifully lyrical evocations of place and emotion.”